Germany's socialist Left party attempts a fresh start | DW | 27.02.2021

 The Left party is struggling in the polls.
-A few months before Germany's national election the Left party hopes a new leadership will give it fresh momentum.
+A few months before Germany's national election, the socialists hope a new leadership duo will give them fresh momentum.

-Germany's socialists have had a hard time making themselves heard during the coronavirus pandemic, yet some of its ideas have become mainstream.
-The virus has forced Angela Merkel's government to make "big government" interventions in the economy — casting aside its commitment to a balanced budget to take on new debts and offer huge bailouts to hard-hit sectors of the economy.
+Germany's socialists have had a hard time making themselves heard during the coronavirus pandemic, yet some of their ideas have become mainstream.
+The coronavirus has forced Angela Merkel's government to make "big government" interventions, casting aside its commitment to a balanced budget to take on new debt and offer huge bailouts to hard-hit sectors of the economy.

-So it's time for new blood, and at this weekend's virtual party conference, the Left party has elected two new leaders to replace Katja Kipping and Bernd Riexinger, who have been co-chairpeople since 2012.
+So it's time for new blood, and at this weekend's virtual party conference the Left party has elected two new leaders to replace Katja Kipping and Bernd Riexinger, who have led the party since 2012.

-Susanne Henning-Wellsow and Janine Wissler are now taking over the co-leadership of the party.
-They have been confirmed in an online party conference and the vote needs to be confirmed by the party's rank and file.
+Susanne Henning-Wellsow and Janine Wissler have been voted in as the Left's new co-leaders during the online conference, and are expected to be confirmed by the party's rank and file.

-At the two-day conference Hennig-Wellsow, an overtly mainstream figure spoke out in support of joining the center-left at the national level after this year's general election.
-"Whether the new government can be a red-red-green coalition, is up to us," said the 43-year-old, in reference to a coalition of SPD, Greens, and Left party.
+At the two-day conference Hennig-Wellsow, an overtly mainstream figure. spoke out in support of joining the center-left at the national level after this year's general election.
+"Whether the new government can be a red-red-green coalition is up to us," said the 43-year-old, in reference to a coalition of SPD, Greens and the Left.

-Her counterpart, 39-year-old Wissler, meanwhile describes herself as a Marxist, and is considered a member of the more left-wing side of the party, keen to introduce more ecological issues into the party program.
-She has been skeptical of the prospect of an easy coalition with the Greens and SPD.
-"Government is not an end in itself," she told the Tagesspiegel newspaper recently.
+Her counterpart, the 39-year-old Wissler, describes herself as a Marxist and is considered a member of the more left-wing side of the party.
+She is keen to introduce more ecological issues into the party program, but is skeptical of the prospect of an easy coalition with the Greens and SPD.
+"Government is not an end in itself," she recently told the Tagesspiegel newspaper.

-Outgoing party chair Katja Kipping claims that the party's low approval ratings are down to the coronavirus crisis: "Those who aren't governing are heard even less than usual," she told DW.
-But the problem is possibly elsewhere, given that being in opposition doesn't seem to have hurt the Greens, who are riding an unprecedented wave of success and currently polling at 21%, which would make them comfortably the second biggest party in the Bundestag this September.
+Outgoing party chair Katja Kipping has claimed that the party's low approval ratings are down to the ongoing pandemic.
+"Those who aren't governing are heard even less than usual," she told DW.
+But the problem lies possibly elsewhere, given that being in opposition doesn't seem to have hurt the Greens.
+They are riding an unprecedented wave of success and currently polling at 21%, which would make them comfortably the second biggest party in the Bundestag this September.

-Kipping's prominent inner-party rival, Bundestag MP Sahra Wagenknecht, tried to launch a nationwide leftist movement in 2018
+Kipping's prominent inner-party rival, Sahra Wagenknecht, tried to launch a nationwide leftist movement in 2018

-Kipping concedes that it does not look good for her party, and her nine-year tenure, "that we have not yet reached double digits on a permanent basis."
-Nevertheless, the 43-year-old from Saxony says she feels positive about the state she is leaving the party in: "It is no longer possible to imagine the political landscape without us.
+Kipping has conceded that it doesn't look good for her party, and her nine-year tenure, "that we have not yet reached double digits on a permanent basis."
+Nevertheless, the 43-year-old from Saxony said she feels positive about the party's current state after her co-leadership.
+"It is no longer possible to imagine the political landscape without us.
 It's not just a question of percentages," she told DW.

 Indeed, as she points out, the Left party can claim to be the biggest party in one German state: Thuringia, where the popular figure Bodo Ramelow has been state premier since 2014.
 And there have been other successes at the regional level: the Left is part of government coalitions in the states of Berlin and Bremen — the latter, Kipping says, is proof that it can finally claim success in western Germany.